occopus/docs/sphinx/source/user/createinfra.rst

         The type of the node.

     ``filter`` (``dict``)
         Optional.
 Provides filtering among the available node definitions.
 The dictionary must define key-value pairs where keywords are originated from resource section of the node definitions.
-If unspecified, the one will be choosen among implementations.
+If unspecified, the one will be chosen among implementations.

     ``variables``
         Arbitrary mapping containing static node-level information: